ThinkBigAnalytics/scalding-workshop/Workshop.md

 # Using Scalding with Hadoop

+A great feature of Cascading, which Scalding exploits, is the ability to test locally before running on Hadoop.
+This improves the iterative development and feedback cycle.

+We've provided a bash shell script, `run11.sh` to run the job on Hadoop, but first, lets discuss Scalding's own approach.

-Now we'll use the `scripts/scald.rb` script in the Scalding distribution to a script as a Hadoop job.
-For example, assuming that you cloned the Scalding repo in a sister directory of the workshop directory, here is a command to run `HadoopTwitter11`, which is identical to `Twitter6` that we ran previously, except that we now use the `limit` method, which *won't* throw an exception when we run with Hadoop:
+Once you're ready to try it in Hadoop, the "official" Scalding way is to use the `scripts/scald.rb` script in the Scalding distribution.
+For example, assuming that you cloned the Scalding repo into `$SCALDING_HOME`, here is a command to run `src/main/scala/HadoopTwitter11.scala`, which is actually *identical* to `Twitter6` that we ran previously, except for comments.
+(We put it in `src/main/scala` so the sbt build adds it to the assembly.):

-	../scalding/scripts/scald.rb --hdfs-local --host localhost \
+	../scalding/scripts/scald.rb -local --host localhost \
-	  scripts/HadoopTwitter11.scala \
+	  src/main/scala/HadoopTwitter11.scala \
 	  --input           data/twitter/tweets.tsv \
 	  --uniques         output/unique-languages \
-	  --count_star       output/count-star \
+	  --count-star      output/count-star \
-	  --count_star_limit output/count-star-limit

-On a laptop configuration using *pseudo-distributed* mode, use `localhost` for the Hadoop host name flag.
-Use the server name for the *JobTracker* master process when running on a real cluster.
-Note that the `--hdfs-local` option actually means use MapReduce, but ignore the *Hadoop Distributed File System* (HDFS).
-Instead, use the local file system like we have been doing.
-If we used the `--hdfs` option instead, all paths would be interpreted as relative to HDFS.
-The paths shown would be assumed to be relative to the user's home directory in HDFS, which is `/user/<name>`, by default.
+	  --count-star-100  output/count-star-100

+Use the server address with your *JobTracker* for the `--host` flag on a real Hadoop cluster.
+Also, replace `--local` with `--hdfs` so that HDFS is actually used.
+For this to work, you'll need to copy the `data/twitter` directory to your HDFS home directory (i.e., `/user/$USER`) and also create an `output` directory there.

-Finally, the values specified for output using the `--uniques`, `count_star`, and `count_star_limit` flags will be interpreted as *directory*, not *file* names as previously.
-This follows conventional Hadoop practice, where the parallel processes might result in multiple, concurrently-written output files!
+Finally, when using HDFS, the values specified for output using the `--uniques`, `count-star`, and `count-star-limit` flags will be used as *directories*, not *files*, which is why we omitted the `.txt` suffixes used before.
+This follows conventional Hadoop practice, where the parallel processes might result in multiple, concurrently-written output files.

-In this case, the `limit` method doesn't trigger an exception and each directory will contain two files, a `part-00000` file (partition number `00000`) that contains the data and a `.part-00000.crc` file that contains a CRC of the data file.
-With a larger data set and running on a real distributed cluster, instead of the *pseudo-distributed* mode you run on a single machine, there might be multiple files.
-The CRC file serves two purposes.
-First, it can be used to check for a corrupt data file and second, when it is written, processes watching the directory *know* that the process writing the corresponding data file has finished!
-This is important when sequencing processing tasks.
+To simplify matters, such as removing the need for you to install the Scalding distribution, we've provided a bash script, `run11.sh`, to run this exercise.
+You'll need access to a computer with Hadoop and bash installed.
+You can install Hadoop on a Mac using HomeBrew, on Linux using the appropriate package installer, and Microsoft has recently released a port of Hadoop for Windows.
+However, the easiest way to play with Hadoop is to install a VMWare or VirtualBox runner and download a completely configured image file from Cloudera, MapR, or Hortonworks.

+We'll just demonstrate using `run11.sh` in the Workshop.
+Using all the default settings, just run:

+	run11.sh

+This runs in local mode using the local file system, the MapReduce APIs, but not the full set of Hadoop services and HDFS.
+For help on the options to change the defaults:

+	run11.sh --help

+The output will be identical to what you saw for the previous Twitter exercise.

 # Conclusions